HarryYu02/booktab/README.md

 -   Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 -   Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 -   Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

-# booktab

-An opensource chrome extension that allows users to quickly search and navigate through bookmarks, bookmark folders, and tabs with keyboards only.

-> > > > > > > d6a654c364cdd84995d4229c600972fd5fb20a65